 - Plan ahead: Knowing what you want to post, what you want to say, and when it will go live can help strengthen your message.
 Be mindful of campaign milestones you want to amplify and other events taking place in your community that might drown out what you are trying to say, and then plan your posts to coincide with or avoid them.

 - Balance your content: Be careful not to overload your followers with too many posts about your campaign.
 Even in the midst of a heated budget campaign, limit the number of posts to each social media channel.
 Aim for three posts about content for every one post about your outreach campaign.

 - Create a response plan: Whether it is a public outcry over a book challenge or backlash over an event at your library, identify the people you will call on to mitigate the crisis ahead of time.
-Maintain a list of who should be notified and the steps you needed to respond.
+Maintain a list of who should be notified and the steps you need to respond.